Mar 4, 2022

 CHRIS HAUFE: It put paleontology at the high table.

-MATT: But Gould, Gould actually leaves extinction behind
+MATT: But Gould, Gould kind of leaves extinction behind.

-[ARCHIVE CLIP, Stephen Jay Gould: Goes back to what I said at the beginning that, we want to know why we’re here?]
+[ARCHIVE CLIP, Stephen Jay Gould: It goes back to what I said at the very beginning that we want to know why we're here.]

 MATT: And he starts using randomness and chance to look at things like diversity and adaptation.

-[ARCHIVE CLIP, Stephen Jay Gould: Now to a large extent it is a grand scale accident that we’re here.
-Evolution has oddly contentioned pathways that never run the same way twice.]
+[ARCHIVE CLIP, Stephen Jay Gould: Now to a large extent it is a grand scale accident that we're here.
+Evolution has oddly contentious pathways that never run the same way twice.]

 CHRIS HAUFE: And stays on that track for the rest of his professional career.